 I quickly realized this was a town-wide phenomenon.
 By 8:15, there wasn’t a parking spot to be found in a half-mile radius, and the streets were swarmed with people.

-The first sale I came upon had an entire table of books.
+After several book-less sales, the first fruitful sale I came upon had an entire table of books.
 Mostly children’s, which is among my least favorite categories, but I still came away with eight books.
 My first sale, and was already having to make a trip to my car.

 The next sale had a massive selection of documentaries on DVD.
 Nearly 100 total.
 Catch was, they were $5 each.
 I wasn’t finding any money there at that price, so I made the seller the extreme lowball offer of $100 for the entire set.
 Not only did he shoot that down (as expected), he wouldn’t budge at all on the price, even for a bulk purchase.
 I made a mental note to (maybe) come back at the end of the sale when he might be more pliable.

-I passed a few more sales that didn’t look fruitful, and stopped at one that had exactly one book.
+I passed four more sales that didn’t look fruitful, and stopped at one that had exactly one book.
 Or more accurately, seven books in a sealed box set.
-It was the Harry Potter series, selling for $65 on
+It was the Harry Potter series, selling for $65 on Amazon.
+And it cost me $5.
+30 minutes in, and things were going pretty well.

 Shortly I came upon a sale that was actually set up on the sidewalk itself.
 It had a long row of books on a staircase ledge of a very large home.
 It was dozens and dozens of books on business analytics and engineering.
 Very quickly, I found a book ranked 10,000 and selling for $85.
 I think the woman running the sale saw me scanning, because before I was halfway through, she walked over and said “I’ll give you all of them for $10.”
 DEAL.